BlastSlimey/shapezipelago/README.md

 ### Bugs
 - level shapes bundle giving -1 shapes at some point
-- one item error preventing all following items from being received

 ### Technicalities
 - Build input box in HUD class